BenedictZuze/pocketbook/README.md

 ## ✨ Features

-> ✅ = done • 🛠️ = planned / in progress
+> ✅ = done / stable enough for testing • 🛠️ = planned / in progress

 - ✅ Embedded PocketBase (via sidecar) using Tauri
 - ✅ Master instance of PocketBase used as controller/state manager
-- 🛠️ Start/stop multiple PocketBase instances
+- ✅ Start/stop multiple PocketBase instances
-- 🛠️ Automatic free port detection for new instances
+- ✅ Automatic free port detection for new instances
 - 🛠️ Persistent instance metadata management using the master PocketBase
-- 🛠️ GUI interface to:
+- ✅ GUI interface to:
   - Add new PocketBase instances
   - View active/inactive instances
   - Control instances (start/stop/restart)